TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: : Optimistic operator-level dispute protocol

 \section{\sys : Optimistic operator-level dispute protocol}

-In this section, we adopt an \emph{optimistic} design in which a public L1 blockchain serves as arbiter.
-A \emph{proposer} commits to the model, inputs, and outputs; if no \emph{challenger} disputes within a window, the result finalizes cheaply on L1.
-Upon dispute, an interactive localization game narrows disagreement to a single operator guided by the error tolerance, after which L1 performs a constant-cost check; the losing party is slashed.
+In this section, we adopt an \emph{optimistic} design in which a coordinator acts as the adjudicator.
+A \emph{proposer} commits to the model, inputs, and outputs; if no \emph{challenger} disputes within a window, the result finalizes cheaply.
+Upon dispute, an interactive localization game narrows disagreement to a single operator guided by the error tolerance, after which the coordinator performs a constant-cost check; the losing party is penalized.